-At Elvington School our intention is that all pupils, irrespective of the challenges they face or their backgrounds, make good progress and achieve high attainment across all subject areas.
-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve their goals.
+At Elvington Church of England Primary School, our goal is to ensure that all pupils, regardless of the challenges they face or their backgrounds, make sustained progress and achieve well across all subject areas.
+The focus of our pupil premium strategy is to provide targeted support to disadvantaged pupils, helping them to achieve their full potential.

-We will consider the challenges faced by vulnerable pupils, such as those who are socially disadvantaged or adopted from care.
-The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
+We also recognise the challenges faced by vulnerable pupils, including those who are socially disadvantaged or adopted from care.
+The activities outlined in this statement are designed to meet the needs of these pupils, as well as others who may benefit, irrespective of whether they are classified as disadvantaged.

-High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils at Elvington Church of England School.
-We will ensure that all teaching staff are involved in the analysis of data and identification of pupils, so that they are fully aware of strengths and weaknesses across the school.
+High-quality teaching lies at the heart of our approach, with a specific focus on areas where disadvantaged pupils require additional support.
+Evidence shows this approach has the greatest impact on closing the attainment gap while benefiting non-disadvantaged pupils alike.
+To maximise effectiveness, all teaching staff will be actively involved in analysing data and identifying pupils' strengths and areas for improvement.

-Our approach will be responsive to common challenges and individual needs.
-To ensure they are effective we will:
+Our strategy is responsive to both common challenges and individual needs.
+To ensure its success, we will:

-- Ensure that teaching and learning opportunities meet the needs of all our pupils. - Ensure that appropriate provision is made for pupils who belong to vulnerable groups and that the needs of socially disadvantaged pupils are adequately assessed and addressed. - In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged. - Recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals. - Reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils that school has legitimately identified as being socially disadvantaged. - Pupil premium will be allocated following a needs analysis which will identify priority classes, groups or individuals.
+- Ensure that teaching and learning opportunities meet the needs of all pupils. - Provide targeted provision for vulnerable groups, ensuring the needs of socially disadvantaged pupils are carefully assessed and addressed. - Recognise that not all pupils receiving free school meals are socially disadvantaged, and not all socially disadvantaged pupils qualify for free school meals. - Allocate Pupil Premium funding to support any pupil or group of pupils identified as socially disadvantaged, regardless of formal classification. - Conduct a thorough needs analysis to prioritise support for specific classes, groups, or individuals.